Cardi B's Fiancé Offset Had a $150,000 Chain Stolen from Hotel Room Following Met Gala: Report

 Cardi B‘s fiancé, Offset, allegedly had his $150,000 chain stolen from his hotel room following the Met Gala Monday, according to reports.

-The “Bartier Cartier” singer and Offset – whose real name is Kiari Kendall Cephus – reportedly checked out of their Hotel Sixty LES suite without the Migos rapper’s diamond chain, and now the piece of jewelry, which is valued at $150,000 is missing, according to Page Six.
+The “Bartier Cartier” singer and Offset – whose real name is Kiari Kendall Cephus – reportedly checked out of their Hotel Sixty LES suite without the Migos rapper’s diamond chain, and now the piece of jewelry, which is valued at $150,000 is missing, according to the New York Post‘s Page Six.

 Authorities confirmed to PEOPLE that the incident is under investigation.
 SIXTY Hotel did not immediately respond to a request for comment.